VoznyukI/OberonUtilities/README.md

 You can find the difference only in the file name that is specified in the * .Obj file for manipulated files.
 It can be checked with the help of binary comparison (for example, using [Araxis Merge](https://www.araxis.com/merge/index.en)).

 ##### 5.6
 There are no corresponding * .Mod files for files IFWC31.Display.Obj and DisplayPermedia2.Obj from  [Native Oberon](https://sourceforge.net/projects/nativeoberon).
-And there is corresponding * .Obj file for the file DisplayBackdrop.Mod from  [Native Oberon](https://sourceforge.net/projects/nativeoberon) too.
+And there is no corresponding * .Obj file for the file DisplayBackdrop.Mod from  [Native Oberon](https://sourceforge.net/projects/nativeoberon) too.

 ##### 5.7
 There are files for which it is not possible to obtain exact correspondence with * .Obj files after compilation: